Rayup0124/AI_Tech_Daily_Learner/README.md

 - Python 3.9+
 - Notion account with access to create a database
 - Google Gemini API key(s) (can use multiple keys for different categories)
-- Reddit API credentials (for Cursor and Idea workers - optional)
 - GitHub account (optional for automation)

 ## 2. Local Setup (Step-by-step)